 Since leaping head-first off the do-the-thing cliff, I’ve been writing less memoir and more fiction.
 It felt strange and alien at first, as any new venture has the potential to do, but the feeling that this is what I was always supposed to be doing has been so strong that I know I’m on the right path.

 My current fiction work is character-driven and leans towards dark and transgressive, except when it doesn’t.
 I write primarily queer characters with a heavy dose of violence and crime, a bit of angsty emotional turmoil, and non-linear narrative structure.
-My work explores the subversive side of the human condition, in all its fascinating strangeness, because people have always interested me more than any supernatural creature or fantasy magic.
+My work often explores the subversive potential of the human condition, in all its fascinating strangeness.

 I published my first novella in July 2017, my second in February 2018, and I’m working on my third book at the moment.
 I’m still at the beginning of this adventure, but I feel like I’m exactly where I’m supposed to be and I can’t wait to see what happens next.